maksimzhdanko/mzhdanko-graduatework/README.md

 The container runs as a service *docker-alertmanager.service*, default container name is - *alertmanager-mz*.\
 Available via web interface: http://alertmanager.mzhdanko.by/ \
 Notifications configured in Telegram group.\
-You can change the site name, container name and its ip in the file *group_vars/*.\
+You can change the site name, container name and its ip in the file *group_vars/prod*.

-# Planned improvements..
+# Planned improvements.

 * Rendering jenkins in docker-container.
-* Deleting olf docker-images from builds.
+* Deleting old docker-images from builds.
 * Adding job to launch docker image running a specific version.

 # For improvement and "Give ansible-vault-pass".